MichaelHeinecke/heatwave/README.md

    temperature of at least 25 degree, and
 2. within this sequence, the presence of at least 3 records with a temperature of at least 30 degree.

-[^consecutive_days]Point 1 also implies that the data need to be checked for days not represented in the data.
+[^consecutive_days]: Point 1 also implies that the data need to be checked for days not represented in the data.